ltOgt/GID/README.md

 ## Benefits

 I originally developed *GID* in the context of a part time job, university lectures and unstructured thinking sessions in the evening.
 So the following benefits result from my original requirements and experience with *GID* over the years.
-You mileage with some of these points may vary, but they all result from improved `storage` and `retreival` processes.
+You mileage with some of these points may vary, but they all result from improved `storage` and `retrieval` processes.

-### Writing Speed
+### Storage Speed

 Similar to [stenography (shorthand)](https://en.wikipedia.org/wiki/Shorthand), reducing the amount of characters that need to be written significantly improves your speed.
 This might come in handy when the subject of your notes is `moving quickly`.